 Use the following automation tools found in the QA Tools extension:

 - Use the Insert from Current Toolbox button in the Release Debug Dialog (Ctrl+Alt+Shift+F12)

 - Make sure the snappers are visible in 2D and 3D without any crash.

 The idea behind the manual testing is to simulate a real use case, by drawing the same scene for each release.

-We recommend that you record the test (for example using a tool called Jing).
+We recommend that you record the test (for example using screen recording tools called "Screenpresso" or "ShareX").
 This makes it easier to repeat the exact same test for upcoming major releases.

 By doing this you will:

 - Find quality improvements and new quality issues: